The Stellar Initial Mass Function of Early Dark Matter-free Gas Objects: Abstract

 \section{Abstract}

-To date, JWST has detected the earliest known star clusters in our Universe \citep{Adamo+24,Messa+24,Vanzella+24, Mowla+24}.
-They appear to be relatively compact \citep[$\sim$~few~pc][]{Adamo+24} and had only recently formed their stars.
-It was speculated that these clusters may be the earliest progenitors of globular clusters ever detected.
-Globular clusters are a relic of the initial stages of star formation in the Universe.
-However, because they contain little to no dark matter \citep[e.g.,][]{Heggie+96,Bradford+11,Conroy+11,Ibata+13}, their formation mechanism poses a significant theoretical challenge.
-A recent suggestion pointed out that the relative velocity between the gas and the dark matter \citep{TH} in the early Universe could naturally form potentially star-forming regions outside of dark matter halos.
-Here, for the first time, we follow the star formation process of these early Universe objects using high-resolution hydrodynamical simulations, including mechanical feedback.
-Our results suggest that the first dark matter-less star clusters are top-heavy, with a higher abundance of massive stars compared to today's clusters and extremely high stellar mass surface densities compared to the local Universe.
+Among the remarkable strides made by JWST is the discovery of the earliest star clusters found to date.
+These have been proposed as early progenitors of globular clusters, which are known to come from the early stages of star formation in the Universe.
+This is an exciting development in modern astronomy, as it offers an opportunity to connect theoretical models of globular cluster formation to actual observations of these high-redshift structures.
+In this work, we aim to develop observational signatures of a star cluster formation route known as supersonically induced gas objects, which are dark matter-less gas clouds in the early Universe proposed as a potential origin of some globular clusters.
+For the first time, we follow the star formation process of these early Universe objects using high-resolution hydrodynamical simulations, including mechanical feedback.
+Our results suggest that the first dark matter-less star clusters are top-heavy, meaning that they have a flatter IMF slope compared to very young low-metallicity star clusters in the local Universe, and they also have extremely high stellar mass surface densities compared to their local counterparts.

 \keywords{High-redshift galaxies, Star formation, Primordial galaxies, Galactic and extra-galactic astronomy}